-Then she wanted the street address, but there wasn’t one.
+Then she wanted a street address, but there wasn’t one.

-“It’s the Mancini cabin on Coldwater Mountain, and his name is Moses Mancini!
+“It’s the last honeymoon cabin on Coldwater Mountain, and his name is Moses Mancini!
 Everybody knows him!”

-“If he dies, that’s your fault, not mine.
+“If he dies, that’s your fault.
 So hurry, please.”

 “Then can I speak to him?”

 “He can’t come to the phone.
 He’s shot.
 I told you that.”